Chopper (motorcycle): The Bob-Job Era, 1946–1959

-The earliest choppers tended to be based on Harley-Davidson motorcycles, at first making use of the Flathead, Knucklehead and Panhead engines—many of which could be found in surplus military and police motorcycles bought cheaply at auction.
-As new engines became available, they were soon utilized in choppers.
+The earliest choppers tended to be based on Harley-Davidson motorcycles, many of which could be found in surplus military and police motorcycles bought cheaply at auction, and to use and modify their stock flathead, knucklehead, and panhead engines.
 British bikes, particularly Triumphs, were also a popular motor for choppers early on.
-As the Japanese manufacturers began offering larger engines in the late 1960s these motors were also quickly put to use by chopper builders.
-The Honda 750-4 was the most widely used Japanese motor for early chopper builders.
-Choppers have been created using almost every available engine, but builders have always shown a preference for older air-cooled designs.
-It is rare to see a chopper with a radiator.
+As the Japanese manufacturers began offering larger engines in the late 1960s, these motors, in particular the Honda 750-4, were also quickly put to use by chopper builders.
+Choppers have been created using almost every available engine, but builders have always shown a preference for older air-cooled designs; very few have radiators.

-Over time the choppers became more and more about achieving a certain look, rather than being primarily performance-oriented modifications.
-The modifications that had had their origin in hot-rodding evolved into an artistic and aesthetic direction.
-By the mid-1970s stock Japanese and European performance motorcycles would outperform most bobbers and choppers.
-The one exception to this was the drag racing arena, which placed a premium on pure engine power, rather than handling over curvy courses.
-Chopper styling continued to be influenced by drag-bike modifications throughout the 1960s and 1970s.
+Over time choppers became built more to achieve a certain look than to enhance their performance, and their modifications evolved in an artistic, aesthetic direction.
+By the mid-1970s, stock Japanese and European performance motorcycles would outperform most bobbers and choppers, except in drag racing, which places a premium on pure engine power rather than handling over curvy courses.
+Chopper styling continued to be influenced by drag-bike modifications through the 1960s and 1970s.
+Enough trends have taken hold over time that a given chopper's build may be dated to a specific period or type, and some contemporary builders specialize in building choppers to match these "old school" styles.

+As the popularity of choppers grew, in part through exposure in movies such as the 1969 classic Easy Rider, several manufacturers took note and began to include chopper-influenced styling in their factory offerings—although none, for example, abandoned rear suspension to achieve the classic chopper look.
+Such bikes were given the name "factory customs" and are not considered choppers.

-While all choppers are highly customized bikes, sometimes even being built from scratch using all custom parts, not all customized bikes are choppers.
-In Europe at roughly the same era that choppers were invented and popularized in the US, bikers modified their bikes (primarily English brands like Triumph, BSA, Norton, and Matchless) in a different way, to achieve different looks, performance goals and riding position.
-The resulting bikes are known as café racers and look very different from a chopper.
+Not even all highly customized or built-from-scratch motorbikes are choppers.
+In Europe at roughly the same time that choppers were invented and popularized in the U.S., bikers modified their bikes (primarily English makes like Triumph, BSA, Norton, and Matchless) in a different way, to achieve different looks, performance goals, and riding position.
+The resulting "café racers" look very different from choppers.

-As the popularity of choppers grew, in part through exposure in movies such as the 1969 classic Easy Rider, several motorcycle brands took note and began to include chopper influenced styling in their factory offerings.
-None of the factories were willing to go all out and do things like abandon rear-suspension to achieve the classic chopper look, however.
-As a result, these bikes were given the name "factory customs" and are not considered choppers.

-Over the decades since the first choppers were created many different trends and fads have taken hold and held sway, so that it is often possible for someone to look at a chopper and say that it is a "1970s" style or fits into a specific era or sub-type.
-Some contemporary builders specialize in building choppers that very exactly fit into these styles, which are frequently referred to as "old school" style choppers.